oxidane/tmuxomatic/README.md

 # tmuxomatic [![](http://img.shields.io/pypi/v/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic) [![](http://img.shields.io/pypi/dm/tmuxomatic.svg?style=flat)](https://pypi.python.org/pypi/tmuxomatic)

-The other tmux session managers are doing it wrong.
-From unnecessary options requiring pages of documentation, to windows defined by a complicated nesting of pane splits.
-Instead, session management should be more flexible and more powerful, yet so easy that anybody could use it after just one example.
+Other tmux session managers define windows as a complicated nesting of pane splits and require pages of documentation.

+Instead, tmuxomatic is so easy that anyone could use it after just one example, yet it's more flexible and more powerful than other tmux session managers.

 At the heart of tmuxomatic is the **windowgram**, a better way of defining tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
 Each character grouping identifies the name, position, size, and shape of a pane.
-It should take only one short example to demonstrate the flexibility and power of the windowgram.
+It should take only one example to demonstrate the flexibility and power of the windowgram.

+## Learn by example

 Compare this window from `session_example`, with its screenshot from `tmuxomatic session_example`: